-August 2ndCLAUSEWITZ (FRICTION, CONTRASTING SUPERFICIAL WITH SUBSTANTIVE UNDERSTANDINGS OF WAR); CHAOS & WAR What is war?
+Lesson 4 August 1st TOPIC CLAUSEWITZ (FRICTION, CONTRASTING SUPERFICIAL WITH SUBSTANTIVE UNDERSTANDINGS OF WAR); CHAOS & WAR PURPOSE Learn an additional language to describe military operations and theory, and evaluate the utility of that language in understanding traditional military theory.
+OBJECTIVES What is war?
 What should a theory of war achieve?
 Can it forecast an outcome?
 1. Read Clausewitz, Books I and VIII and discuss the questions above 2.
 Learn the basic concepts of nonlinearity, complexity, and chaos theory in the scientific/mathematical context from which they arose 3.
-Evaluate the validity of applying those concepts to the understanding of On War War, Politics, Extremes, Critical analysis // Nonlinearity, Chaos, Sensitive dependence on initial conditions, Random, Additive BLOCK I: Chaos Theory, Clausewitz, & Moltke Azar Gat, Chapter 6, "The Reaction against the Enlightenment," A History of Military Thought from the Enlightenment to the Cold War, pp. 141-57 This section situates Clausewitz in the context of the Counter- Enlightenment or German Movement and introduces some of the philosophical trends and ideas we talk about in class.
+Evaluate the validity of applying those concepts to the understanding of On War KEY TERMS War, Politics, Extremes, Critical analysis // Nonlinearity, Chaos, Sensitive dependence on initial conditions, Random, Additive READINGS BLOCK I: Chaos Theory, Clausewitz, & Moltke Azar Gat, Chapter 6, "The Reaction against the Enlightenment," A History of Military Thought from the Enlightenment to the Cold War, pp. 141-57 This section situates Clausewitz in the context of the Counter-Enlightenment or German Movement and introduces some of the philosophical trends and ideas we talk about in class.
 Clausewitz, On War (Book I, Chapters 1-8, Book II, Chapters 5-6), pp. 75-123 and 156-74 This is the core Clausewitz theory and the portion of the book that best represents his finished thought.
 Read it extremely closely.
 Look at the various analogies and metaphors he uses.
-Pay attention to the "extremes" and reflect on what he means by the concept of an extreme.
-You may find it useful to look at http://csmt.uchicago.edu/glossary2004/dialectic.htm if you are not familiar with the philosophical concept of the dialectic.
-Optional: Vanya Eftimova Bellinger, Chapters 5, 9, and 11, Marie von Clausewitz: The Woman Behind the Making of On War Optional: John Shy, "Jomini," in Makers of Modern Strategy, pp. 143- 185 • Alan Beyerchen, "Clausewitz, Nonlinearity and the Unpredictability of War," in Thomas J. Czerwinski, Coping with the Bounds: A Neo-
+Alan Beyerchen, "Clausewitz, Nonlinearity and the Unpredictability of War," in Thomas J. Czerwinski, Coping with the Bounds: A Neo-